cwkumar/rambhavanIndustries/README.md

 # SwiftMarket

-E-Commerce solution built with SvelteKit, Pocketbase as a database and Stripe for payments, providing better performance and faster development time.
+E-Commerce solution built with SvelteKit and Stripe for payments, providing better performance and faster development time.

 You can try a demo at https://swiftmarket.vercel.app/